xapi-project/xen-api/doc/content/design/rate_limit.md

 Last year, thread prioritisation was tried.
 This could be revisited, but we also need an approach that allows us to pose hard constraints on clients.
-For example, as an admin, I want to configure xapi to give my control panel unlimited access, but explicitly limit how much Monitoring App X can do.
+For example, as an admin, I want to configure Xapi to give my control panel unlimited access, but explicitly limit how much Monitoring App X can do.

 The proposal here is to do a simpler kind of per-client rate limiting at the